An Ignite talk … 1 topic in 20 slides in just 5 minutes. Every slide automatically advances every 15 seconds.

-Both large and small, several changes came through this process.
+Many changes both large and small came through this process.
 You’ll know how overly ambitious you were going into the edit.
 You’ll learn which details and tangents you’ve got to drop.
 You’ll figure out which 20 of the 40 or 50 photos you grabbed truly belong.

 Tip: Though I underplayed practice above, you should practice.
 I ran the finished piece about 10 times.